Implants have a documented success rate of over 95%, which is significantly higher than any other tooth-replacement option.

-- Replace One Tooth — When you have one tooth missing, a single implant is inserted into the bone to replace the root part of that tooth; a crown then goes on top to simulate an actual tooth.
+- Replace One Tooth — When one tooth is missing, a single implant is inserted into the bone to replace the root part of that tooth; a crown then goes on top to simulate an actual tooth.
 This treatment choice has the highest success rate, making it the best long-term investment for replacing a single missing tooth.
 Even if the initial cost is slightly higher than other options, it is the most cost-effective solution over time.
 An implant will never decay or need root canal treatment and feels just like the tooth that was there.

-- Replace All Teeth Permanently — Implants can support an entire arch of upper or lower replacement teeth that are fixed into the mouth and are never removed.
+- Replace All Teeth Permanently — Implants can support an entire arch of upper or lower replacement teeth fixed into the mouth and never removed.
 Sometimes the new teeth can be supported by as few as 4 implants.
 It's comparable to the structure of a table, which only needs 4 legs to hold it up.
 In cases where jawbone density and volume have deteriorated, 5 or 6 implants might be needed to support a row of 10 to 12 teeth.
 Dental implant replacement teeth protect your jawbone, won't slip, and should last a lifetime.

 - Support Removable Dentures — Implants can even make removable dentures more comfortable, effective, and healthier to wear.
 Traditional dentures rest on the gums and put pressure on the underlying bone.
-This accelerates bone loss so that the jaw shrinks and the dentures slip, particularly on the bottom.
+This accelerates bone loss so the jaw shrinks and the dentures slip, particularly on the bottom.
 But today dentists can attach a removable denture onto implants, transferring that pressure into the bone structure rather than the bone surface.
-This prevents the dentures from slipping while you eat and speak, and preserves the bone directly beneath them.
+This prevents the dentures from slipping while you eat and speak and preserves the bone directly beneath them.